erasmus-without-paper/ewp-mobility-vs-api-use-cases/README.md

  * IRO staff member signs into a central web application dedicated for this particular purpose (so called *IIA Repository*).

- * Once the staff member is signed in, he can create a new agreement as assign new institutions to this agreement.
+ * Once the staff member is signed in, he can create a new agreement and assign new institutions to this agreement.
 The repository will automatically send notifications to proper IRO staff members of these institutions, and all members will be given the edit privilege.